Krineshs/Wired-Network/README.md

 # Wired-Network
-A Wired Network Design using a Gigabit Ethernet backbone switch linked to several Ethernet sub-switches 10-100 nodes
+A Wired Network Design on Omnet++ using a Gigabit Ethernet backbone switch linked to several Ethernet sub-switches 10-100 nodes